UEA Innovation and Impact Awards return refreshed for 2020

 Outstanding Impact in Policy and Practice

-This prize will recognise the outstanding use and exploitation of technology.
+This prize will recognise the outstanding commercial use of research.
 As well as recognising for-profit business and consultancy, this category also recognises social enterprises that can demonstrate community based innovations.
 Impacts could include direct contribution to an individual business, sector or group of enterprises, economic growth, and innovation or change in management practices/structures or through the growth and utilisation of new skills.
 Impact could be achieved through any of the following means:

 - Research collaborations funded by industry or social enterprises

 - Commercial licensing of intellectual property to industry

 - Creation of a start-up company to exploit the intellectual property